PooriaT/GPX_helper/README.md

 - `1920x1080`: output resolution (width x height)
 - `-o route.mp4` (optional): output file name; defaults to `output.mp4`

-The script fetches free OpenStreetMap tiles via `contextily` (no API key required) and writes MP4 video with `ffmpeg`.
+The script fetches free OpenStreetMap tiles via `folium` (no API key required) and writes MP4 video with `ffmpeg`.

 ### What `gpx_splitter.py` does
 1. Reads creation and duration metadata from the video (UTC) using `exiftool`.